Insulation system: Categories of insulation

 In IEC standards, the insulation system is a classification based on the level of electrical shock protection given to a user.
-Functional insulation is that required to prevent short circuits within the equipment.
+Functional insulation that is required to prevent short circuits within the equipment.
 Basic insulation is any material added to protect a user from accidental contact with energized parts.
 Supplemental insulation is rated to withstand 1500 volts AC.
 Double insulation is a design concept where failure of one insulation system will not expose the user to a shock hazard due to the presence of a second independent layer of insulation.
 Reinforced insulation is a supplemental insulation system that is strong enough to effectively perform as if a double insulation system was present.

 Selection of the insulation system is coordinated with the choice of appliance class.